NikhilMishra1999/Food-App/README.md

 # Food4Foodies
->We've Created an Android App focused on catering college students/staff with optimized Food Orders for in-or-off Campus Food Vendors.
-This application will use data from reviews, feedback and types of order for effective Food ordering System.
+We've Created an Android App focused on catering college students/staff with optimized Food Orders for in-or-off Campus Food Vendors.
+This application uses data from reviews, feedback and types of order for effective Food ordering System.

 ## Technology Used
 1. Android